Fatal Car Accident Injuries

 What Kinds of Injuries May Be Fatal?

-Whether death happens instantaneously or is delayed, it may result from a variety of different car accident injuries.
+Death can result from a variety of different car accident injuries, and car drivers and passengers aren’t the only potential victims.
 But car drivers and passengers aren’t the only potential victims.
 Pedestrians, bicyclists, and motorcyclists can also be fatally injured.
 These are a few of the most common fatal car accident injuries:

 Traumatic brain injury (TBI)